ryukau/UhhyouWebSynthesizers/docs/resonant_filter.md

 `gain` is called `resonance` or `q` in code.

 These filters are written in `common/dsp/resonantfilters.js`.
-For building blocks, see also:
+Following files contain the filters used as building block.

 - `common/dsp/onepole.js`
 - `common/dsp/sos.js`
 - `common/dsp/svf.js`

-## Find Stability Condition
+## Finding Stability Condition
-A problem is how to determine the bounds of `gain` that doesn't blow up the filter.
+The problem is how to determine the bounds of `gain` that doesn't blow up the filter.
 For simple filters, transfer function can be used.

-1. Write filter code from combining building blocks.
+1. Write filter code by combining building blocks.
-2. Translate the filter code to difference equations.
+2. Convert the filter code to difference equations.
-3. Translate the difference equations to transfer function.
+3. Convert the difference equations to transfer function.
-4. Solve transfer function to get stability condition.
+4. Solve the transfer function to get a stability condition.

 It's kind of vague that what really is a "simple" filter.
 Usually order 2 or less can be considered simple.
-Usually the order 3 or more filters doesn't have concise stability condition, because general solution of order 3 or order 4 polynomial are complicated.
+Most of order 3 or more filters don't have concise stability condition, because general solution of order 3 or order 4 polynomial are complicated.
 (See [here](https://math.vanderbilt.edu/schectex/courses/cubic/) and [here](https://en.wikipedia.org/wiki/File:Quartic_Formula.svg) for how lengthy they are.)

 Anyway, we can use numerical method when the analytic solution is impractical.
+Below is an outline of the method I used.

-- Select cutoff frequencies to find the upper bound of `resonance`.
-  - This becomes a lookup table.
+1. Select cutoff frequencies to find the upper bound of `resonance`.
+This becomes a lookup table.
 Application draws the values from given cutoff, and maybe interpolates them.
-- Setup binary search for `resonance` for each cutoff.
-- For branching, use linear regression of impulse response with given `resonance`.
+2. Setup binary search for `resonance` for each cutoff.
+Linear regression of impulse response (IR) is used for branching.
-  - If the slope is positive, it's diversing.
-Branch into lower side.
+  - If the slope is positive, branch into lower side.
+IR is diversing.
-  - If the slope is negative, it's conversing.
-Branch into upper side.
+  - If the slope is negative, branch into upper side.
+IR is conversing.
   - We want to find `resonance` that make the slope to exactly 0.

 The problem of linear regression approach is that the length of impulse response can only be finite on computer.
 We are dealing with IIR filter, where IIR stands for **infinite** impulse response.
-In practice, it was sufficient to cut at 65536 samples for the filters described here.
+In practice, it was sufficient to cut at 65536 = 2^16 samples for the filters described here.

 ## ResonantLowpass1A1
-Code from `ResonantLowpass1A1.process()`.
+Code below comes from `ResonantLowpass1A1.process()`.

 ```javascript
 // Bilinear allpass, order 1.